Pathogenesis of immunoglobulin light chain (AL) amyloidosis and light and heavy chain deposition diseases

 GENERAL DISCUSSION AND DEFINITIONS

 Amyloidosis — Amyloidosis is a generic term that refers to the extracellular tissue deposition of insoluble fibrils as a result of protein misfolding.
-These fibrils have an antiparallel beta-pleated sheet configuration (noted on x-ray diffraction), and can be identified on biopsy specimens both by their characteristic appearance on electron microscopy, and by their ability to bind Congo red (leading to green birefringence under polarized light) and thioflavine T (producing an intense yellow-green fluorescence).
+These fibrils have an antiparallel beta-pleated sheet configuration (noted on x-ray diffraction), and can be identified on biopsy specimens both by their characteristic appearance on electron microscopy, and by their ability to bind Congo red (leading to apple green birefringence under polarized light) and thioflavine T (producing an intense yellow-green fluorescence).
 (See "Overview of amyloidosis" and "Genetic factors in the amyloid diseases".)

 In all forms of amyloidosis, the precursor proteins involved undergo transformation (misfolding) to a beta-pleated fibrillar configuration.
 Many distinct low molecular weight proteins are recognized to form amyloid fibrils.
 Besides monoclonal immunoglobulin light chains that cause AL amyloidosis, the most common examples are: